draganjancikin/d-office/UPGRADE.md

 * #237 - Resolved issue with button "Create a new task" on project view page

 Enhancement:
+* #231 - Update company info page and Company data on printed documents
 * Cleaning the code
 * Fixing typo errors